krisp3t/PINSCompiler/README.md

 A Java compiler made for PINS Language (a made up language) as part of undergraduate Compilers class.

 ## Usage
-"Izvorna" files in the root directory are examples of valid source codes in PINS Language.
+"example" files in the root directory are examples of valid source codes in PINS Language.
+To compile source file: `PINS example`.
+Use `--exec <phase>` to execute only phases up to selected phase.
+Options are: LEX, SYN, AST, NAME, TYP, FRM, IMC, INT.

 ## Compiler phases